 Overview

 By default, Self-service creates Kafka ACLs for both application instances and application instance permissions for an associated service account.
 For Confluent Cloud clusters, as of Console v1.38, you can instead manage service accounts through Confluent Cloud RBAC role-bindings.
 This provides the added benefit of provisioning permissions for the subject resources via schema registry RBAC role bindings.
-Console v1.37 introduced the concept ofChild Resources
+Console v1.37 introduced the concept ofChild Resources.
+This enables the implicit provisioning of a subject permission when a topic permission is created either via ownership in an application instance or through an ApplicationInstancePermission (also known as an approved Topic Request in the UI).

 Enable role bindings